silviamaggi/smd-com/_posts/2021-04-03-wisteria-in-bloom.md

 Only a few days ago, the wisteria in the yard was pretty much asleep.
 Now, it’s giving us a hint of its beauty.

 I know the plant as _glicine_ (ˈɡlitʃine).
 Its Italian name derives from the Greek _glykýs_, which means ‘sweet’.
 Wisteria evokes the warm, sunny afternoons spent underneath a pergola [by the lake]({{ site.url }}/photography/instagram-drained-my-creativity/) in my hometown.
 I can’t wait to see this one at its peak.

-<small>All photos by Silvia Maggi</small>
+<mark class="highlight small">Photos &copy; Silvia Maggi</mark>